EK303/fastapi_music_file/README.md

 In rd, create a .env (not cloned) as per .env_example.
 You can copy the DB_HOST and DB_ENGINE parameters from the .env_example.
 The remaining parameters you can set as you wish.

-For the below-mentioned parameters, you will have to configure an application in the Google App Passwords as per [here](https://bshoo.medium.com/how-to-send-emails-with-python-django-through-google-smtp-server-for-free-22ea6ea0fb8e):
+The application uses the SMTP protocol to send emails with activation code.
+Once you register an account, you'll receive a code with an activation code that you'll have to use to activate your account.
+To ensure this functionality, you'll have to configure the following parameters with an application in the Google App Passwords as per [here](https://bshoo.medium.com/how-to-send-emails-with-python-django-through-google-smtp-server-for-free-22ea6ea0fb8e):

 MAIL_USERNAME=\
 MAIL_FROM=\